 Accommodation isn't hard to come by, either, I've stayed in Rez d’Arnica chalet and can recommend it as of 2017.

-In terms of getting there, Geneva airport is about 90 minutes away.
-Temperatures max out at 18-22ºC from June to September – though bear in mind that surrounding roads will be busier in school holiday periods.
+To get there, Geneva airport is about 90 minutes away.
+Temperatures max out at 18-22ºC from June to September - though bear in mind that surrounding roads will be busier in school holiday periods.

 A world heritage site (as rated by UNESCO), the Loire Valley carries the names 'Cradle of the French' and the 'Garden of France'.